sakthivel9963/to-do-list/README.md

 ## Create Basic Working App

-- [x] create react js project
+- [x] Create react js project
+- [x] Install bootstrap in the project and configure in the index.js file
-- [] create input fied and submit button
+- [] Create input fied